 - 3 tablespoons dry breadcrumbs

-Preheat the oven to 375°F and butter the inside of a 2-1/2 quart casserole.
+- Preheat the oven to 350°F and generously butter a 2-quart baking dish.

-Melt the butter in a 2 quart saucepan pan over medium heat.
+- Melt 2 tablespoons of the butter in a 2 quart saucepan pan over medium heat.
 Add the onion and garlic and cook until soft and fragrant, about 2 minutes.
 Add the flour, a tablespoon at a time and mix well.
 Continue cooking for another 2 to 3 minutes, until the mixture is smooth and golden in color.